cldf-datasets/tjukabodyparts/README.md

 Cite the source dataset as

 > Tjuka, A. (2019).
 Body-part metaphors as a window to cognition: A cross-linguistic study of object and landscape terms.
-Hcommons.
+Master's thesis Humboldt Universität zu Berlin.

-The body parts were elicited across 13 languages for a typological study on body part extensions to objects and landscapes.
+The body parts were elicited across 13 languages (English and German were added for eliciation) for a typological study on body part extensions to objects and landscapes.
 The study consisted of a line drawing of a human body and 53 pictures illustrating object and landscape parts which were based on 93 body part metaphors.

 This dataset is licensed under a CC-BY-4.0 license